ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `coinbase`

-Refers to the address of the recipient of the block reward.
-This is included in the first transaction of each block of the blockchain.
+Refers to the address of the block producers.
+This also means it represents the recipient of the block reward.
 It is usually set to `0x0000000000000000000000000000000000000000` for the genesis block.
 To allow fee recipients in Subnet-EVM, refer to [this section.](#setting-a-custom-fee-recipient)